RayhanHamada/me/packages/resume/readme.md

   Software Engineering Field.
 He also loves open-source projects and has contributed to a couple of small open-source projects on Github.
 He is also very eager to keep himself updated on application development space.
-He can work well both as an sindividual or a team player, and coordinate a small team if needed.
+He can work well both as an individual or a team player, and coordinate a small team if needed.
 </p>